Alka Rai

 Alka Rai is an Indian politician associated with the Bharatiya Janata Party (BJP).
 Alka Rai contested the Uttar Pradesh assembly election held in 2017.
-She got elected from the Mohammadabad constituency by defeating Sibakatullah Ansari with a margin of more than one lakh votes.
+She got elected from the Mohammadabad.

+Her husband Krishnanand Rai was allegedly murdered by Mukhtar Ansari however Ansari could not be prosecuted due to witnesses turning hostile.
+The judgement observed that “the case is another example of prosecution failing due to hostile witnesses.
+If the witnesses in this case had the benefit of the Witness Protection Scheme, 2018, during trial, the result may have been different.”

+Electoral history

-She claimed that her husband Krishnanand Rai was allegedly murdered by Mukhtar Ansari but later in 2019 Mukhtar Ansari was found not guilty.
-The person she defeated in the elections was Ansari's brother.
-However this is not the first victory of Alka Rai in an assembly election.
-She defeated her rival in the by-poll of year 2005, when her husband was shot dead.
+She defeated Ansari's brother in the 2017 Uttar Pradesh Legislative Assembly election.
+However this was not the first victory of Alka Rai in an assembly election as she had defeated her rival in the by-poll of year 2005, when her husband was shot dead.
 In the by-poll of 2005 no one from Ansari family contested the election.
 However they pitched Sri Krishan urf Gama Ram in the contest and supported him.
 Krisan Kumar was defeated by Alka Rai with a margin of 33,744 votes.